Luke12345678910/Pi-with-python/README.md

 Various Scripts to Calculate Pi using python

+Requires gmpy2 software(a python version of GMP Multi-precision reals and large integer arithmetic)

 brentsalamin.py, chudnovskybsonecore.py, machinsformula.py, and machinsformulabs.py calculate pi using various algorithms.

 chudnovskybsonecore.py is the fastest in most cases.